Timber Dimensions Explained: Sizes, Standards, Tolerances, and Real-World Meaning

 Structural Timber

-- Consistent cross-section
+- Consistent cross-section matters for predictable load paths

-- Must meet grading standards
+- Must meet grading standards—visual or machine-stress rated

 Non-Structural Timber

-- Greater dimensional variation allowed
+- More dimensional variation is generally accepted

-- Used for cladding, trims, furniture
+- Used for cladding, fencing palings, trims, furniture components

 Dimensional Tolerances

-- Thickness tolerance: ±1–2 mm (0.04–0.08 inches)
+- Thickness tolerance: often ±1–2 mm (0.04–0.08 inches), though this can vary by grade

-- Width tolerance: ±2–3 mm (0.08–0.12 inches)
+- Width tolerance: generally ±2–3 mm (0.08–0.12 inches)

-- Length tolerance: ±5–10 mm (0.2–0.4 inches)
+- Length tolerance: usually ±5–10 mm (0.2–0.4 inches) from the stated length

 DIY Scenario: The Deck Board Mistake

-Professional Scenario: Framing Alignment Failure
+Scenario: Framing Alignment Failure

 How Timber Dimensions Affect Strength